Electronic Mail (E-mail) Addresses

 There are two primary methods for e-mail communication: Direct Access through the Global Address List (GAL) and/or Internet mail, which utilizes Simple Mail Transfer Protocol (SMTP).
 Direct Access means you can send mail to another user by selecting their name directly from a Global Address List.
 SMTP mail requires the user to provide an internet address for the recipient.

 Direct Access Mail

 The Global Address List in Microsoft Exchange contains the names of all e-mail users on the KETS system in addition to many state agencies.
-This includes teachers, district office staff, Frankfort based KDE employees, regional service center staff, field-based KDE staff, educational cooperatives, and some state agencies.
-To send mail to any of these people, select their names from the Global Address List.
+This includes teachers, district office staff, Frankfort-based KDE employees, regional service center staff, field-based KDE staff, educational cooperatives, and some state agencies.
+To send mail to any of these people, select a name from the Global Address List.
 If a name is not listed, an internet mail address must be used.